10bn/My-Keyboard-Journey/README.md

 # My (ergonomic) keyboard journey.

-This is a work in progress and I just started writing it.
+This is a work in progress.

 ## [Skeletyl](https://github.com/Bastardkb/Skeletyl) by [Bastardkb](https://github.com/Bastardkb/)

 ### Integrating the [Yushakobo Pixart PAW3204 0A Trackball](https://blog-eng.yushakobo.jp/entry/2020/04/01/151617)